 Anonymous VPN stores the connection logs.
 This means they keep the information of which servers you have accessed and how much data you have downloaded through them.

-This means that in case of a deeper investigation by the law enforcement, you could be possibly exposed.
+This means that in case of a deeper investigation by law enforcement, you could possibly be exposed.

 Anonymous VPN Cons